-While the smoothed, ensemble mean changes are highly consistent with theoretical expectations, neither the changes predicted by E-PI theory nor those resulting from the numerical simulations are dramatic in terms of P{min} .
-For extrapolations of current RAOBCORE trends, the end-of-century ensemble mean is characterized by P{min} values that are approximately 10 hPa lower than for the present-day ensemble.
+While the smoothed, ensemble mean changes are highly consistent with theoretical expectations, neither the changes predicted by E-PI theory nor those resulting from the numerical simulations are dramatic in terms of $P{min}$ .
+For extrapolations of current RAOBCORE trends, the end-of-century ensemble mean is characterized by $P{min}$ values that are approximately 10 hPa lower than for the present-day ensemble.
 That is not to say that these intensity increases are insignificant, however.
-Changes in the GCM-modified environment under the RCP8.5 scenario exhibit the strongest changes in ensemble-mean P{min}, approximately 12 hPa lower.
-The strengthening seen in the extrapolated RAOBCORE experiments is consistent with that reported for a 2 K change by Knutson et al. (2020), while the GCM experiment change, accompanied by an SST warming in excess of 3 K, is somewhat less than what would be anticipated from the Knutson et al. (2020) review.
+Changes in the GCM-modified environment under the RCP8.5 scenario exhibit the strongest changes in ensemble-mean $P{min}$ , approximately 12 hPa lower.
+The strengthening seen in the extrapolated RAOBCORE experiments is consistent with that reported for a 2 K change by Knutson et al. (2020), while the GCM experiment change, accompanied by an SST warming over 3 K, is somewhat less than what would be anticipated from the Knutson et al. (2020) review.

-The consistency between the CM1 simulation results and the theoretical E-PI intensity calculations suggests that interpretation of the simulated TC responses to environmental change is consistent with the concept of a Carnot heat engine (e.g., Emanuel, 1988; 1991).
-Because we use P{min} to measure storm intensity, we are not concerned with supergradient wind

-- 475 speeds as analysed by Hakim (2011) and Smith et al. (2008).
-Our hypothesis in this analysis is that in the quiescent (unsheared) axisymmetric CM1 environment, the TC response to changes in the environmental temperature profile will be consistent with PI theory and the concept of thermodynamic engines.
-These idealized simulations provide an estimate of the expected effect of such changes on TC characteristics, allowing us to relate the simulation responses back to the observational TC statistics presented in Sect.
-3.1. - 480
+495 The consistency between the CM1 simulation results and the theoretical E-PI intensity calculations suggests that the 496 interpretation of the simulated TC responses to environmental change is consistent with the concept of a Carnot heat engine 497 (e.g., Emanuel, 1988; 1991).
+Because we use $P{min}$ to measure storm intensity, we are not concerned with supergradient wind speeds as analysed by Rousseau-Rizzi and Emanuel (2019), Hakim (2011), and Smith et al. (2008).
+Our hypothesis in this 498 499 analysis is that in the quiescent (un-sheared) axisymmetric CM1 environment, the TC response to changes in environmental 500 temperature will be consistent with PI theory and the concept of thermodynamic engines.
+These idealized simulations provide 501 an estimate of the expected effect of such changes on TC characteristics, allowing us to relate the simulation responses to the observational TC statistics presented in Sect.
+3.1.
+502